Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Results and Discussion

-As shown in Fig.~\ref{compare_300K_10K_chi}(a), (c), and (e), several low-energy $A$-symmetry modes appear below 100\,\cm-1 in the parallel scattering geometries below $T^*$.
+As shown in Figs.~\ref{compare_300K_10K_chi}(a),~\ref{compare_300K_10K_chi}(c), and~\ref{compare_300K_10K_chi}(e), several low-energy $A$ symmetry modes appear below 100\,\cm-1 in the parallel scattering geometries below $T^*$.
 They correspond to the Mo lattice vibration modes according to the DFT phonon calculation~\cite{Reith_2012_PhysRevB}.
 Specifically, the broad peak at around 50\,\cm-1 appearing at low temperatures is the amplitude mode of the CDW order parameter~\cite{Wu_2024_NC}.
-Furthermore, a noticeable $A$-symmetry peak at around 500\,\cm-1 appears in the $XX$, $X'X'$, and $RR$ scattering geometries below $T^*$.
+Furthermore, a noticeable $A$ symmetry peak at around 500\,\cm-1 appears in the $XX$, $X'X'$, and $RR$ scattering geometries below $T^*$.
 A weaker $E$-symmetry peak at around 520\,\cm-1 appears in the $X'Y'$ and $RL$ scattering geometries.
-They correspond to the carbon lattice vibrations modes~\cite{Reith_2012_PhysRevB}, which only appear in the symmetry-broken state according to group-theoretical analysis.
-Lastly, below $T^*$, the four first-order $E$-symmetry phonon modes do not split as they can be fitted by a single Lorentzian function shown in Fig.~\ref{Fitting}(e)-(h).
-In the $XY$ scattering geometry, we detect two $T_2$-symmetry phonons at 129 and 190\,\cm-1 at 312\,K. They split into two modes in the 26\,K data as shown in Fig.~\ref{Fitting}(i)-(l).
+These modes correspond to the carbon lattice vibrations modes~\cite{Reith_2012_PhysRevB}, which appear only in the symmetry-broken state according to group-theoretical analysis.
+Last, below $T^*$, the four first-order $E$ symmetry phonon modes do not split because they can be fitted by a single Lorentzian function, as shown in Figs.~\ref{Fitting}(e)-~\ref{Fitting}(h).
+In the $XY$ scattering geometry, we detect two $T_2$ symmetry phonons at 129 and 190\,\cm-1 at 312\,K. They split into two modes in the 26\,K data as shown in Fig.~\ref{Fitting}(i)-\ref{Fitting}(l).

-In Fig. 4, we present the Raman response of Mo$_3$Al$_2$C at 312\,K and 66\,K in the measured four scattering geometries from a polished (1~1~1) surface.
-The phonon spectra at 312\,K and 66\,K are consistent with the Raman data measured from the (1~0~0) surface [Figs.~\ref{Fig2_phonon_300K} and~\ref{compare_300K_10K_chi}].
-Regarding the selection rule for the (1~1~1) surface~[Table~\ref{SymmetryAnalysis22}], $A_1$ and $E$ irreducible representations can be separated in the $RR$ and $RL$ scattering geometries, respectively.
-This is impossible for Raman response from the (1~0~0) surface as the phonons with $A_1$ and $E$ symmetries always appear together in the parallel scattering geometries.
-This point is rather helpful in the discussion of the second-order Raman response in the following section.
+In Fig. 4, we present the Raman response of Mo$_3$Al$_2$C at 312 and 66\,K in the four measured scattering geometries from a polished (1~1~1) surface.
+The phonon spectra at 312 and 66\,K are consistent with the Raman data measured from the (0~0~1) surface (Figs.~\ref{Fig2_phonon_300K} and~\ref{compare_300K_10K_chi}).
+Regarding the selection rule for the (1~1~1) surface~(Table~\ref{SymmetryAnalysis22})~\cite{SM}, the $A_1$ and $E$ irreducible representations can be separated in the $RR$ and $RL$ scattering geometries, respectively.
+This is impossible for the Raman response from the (0~0~1) surface because the phonons with $A_1$ and $E$ symmetries always appear together in the parallel scattering geometries.
+This point is rather helpful in the discussion of the second-order Raman response in the next section.